ddftwiki/ssg/resources/templates/md/posts/Dueling Doomsdays_Clash in Cymru.md

 One week prior to the event our local Legacy Judgette suddenly fired out info of a GPT, one of those hasn't been seen in ages, but it's Legacy and it's local.
-19 players converged into Firestorm games despite the short notice and terrible weather (like wow it was bad).
+Saturday the 7th of April: 19 players converged into Firestorm games despite the short notice and terrible weather (like wow it was bad).
 Five rounds of Swiss with cut to Top 8.
-Thanks to the lovely judges we have the full metagame breakdown:
+Thanks to the lovely judges we gave the full metagame breakdown:

 ```
 Standstill